amandavarella/ApiTestFramework/README.md

 	```
 5. Run `refactor_test.rb`

-If using repl.it make sure to chnage file name in `main.rb`
+If using repl.it make sure to change file name in `main.rb`

+	`require_relative 'spec/features/original_test.rb`

 	`!!!
 Test will fail with error : email is already being used by another user !!!`

 So now its time to create some test data